5 May 2016ZSL London Zoo’s newest exhibit, Land of the Lions, connects visitors with the big cats and their native habitat like never before.

 A Testament to Team Work

-“Ray has an infectious enthusiasm that instantly rubbed off on to the project team,” says Fitzgerald.
+Despite the enormity of the project, it was delivered on time - clearly a testament to effective team-working.“Ray has an infectious enthusiasm that instantly rubbed off on to the project team,” says Fitzgerald.
 “Not only did our partnership with him result in a steady stream of practical solutions to the concept, but he added a refreshing, creative edge that really took the exhibit to another level.”

 “The client team was wonderful,” says Johnson.
 “Throughout the project they were very supportive, very encouraging and helped us tremendously to keep on track.
 This makes working on a project like this much easier when everyone is working together towards the same goal.